Devendra412/100daysofcodepy/README.md

 # 100daysofcodepy
-This is a repo with my codes of my 100 days code challenge.
+This is a repo with python codes of my 100 days code challenge.